wilson0xb4/ajw-recipe-search/README.md

 Powered by [Yummly API](https://developer.yummly.com)

 ## Project Status
+2015: Put back on GitHub (and made public) for historic reasons.
+Project guaranteed not to work in its current state.
+Because this repository was public at the time, I did not think about protecting API keys.
+I have now deleted the keys on Yummly's side, so it *shouldn't* be a compromise.
-So far, I've been duplicating features of other sites.
+2013: So far, I've been duplicating features of other sites.
 This progress is nearing a "complete" status.
 Mostly because I won't be working on things much after this quarter.

 ## Description
 Using the Yummly API, search for recipes based on user settings (diets, allergies, dislikes, cuisine, etc).

 ## Installation
-This project has only been tested on a systems running OS X (10.6 and 10.8) and a [MAMP](http://mamp.info/) setup (Apache 2.2.22, PHP 5.4.4, and MySQL 5.5.25).
+This project has only been tested on systems running OS X (10.6 and 10.8) and a [MAMP](http://mamp.info/) setup (Apache 2.2.22, PHP 5.4.4, and MySQL 5.5.25).
 [CodeIgniter](http://ellislab.com/codeigniter/user-guide/) (a php framework) is used, see documentation.

 1. Copy /ajw into your web root directory.
 2. Import the most current SQL file (it will drop your CI database, if it exists).
 3. Rename /ajw/application/config/config_DEV.php to ..../config.php and fill in the base_url (example: http://localhost:8888/ajw/) and the encryption_key (36 randomized characters, I think..).
 4. Rename /ajw/application/config/database_DEV.php to ..../database.php and fill in your database info.
 5. Point browser to http://localhost:8888/ajw or something similar.
 6. Login info
     * username: admin@admin.com
     * password: password

 ## Todo List
+* Pick better name
 * Autocomplete
     * Limit displayed matches, maybe scrollable list)
     * Yummly matches beginning of words, NOT just any matching string.